Substance Use Treatment: Revised Part 2 Regulations Compliance

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel for navigating regulatory changes for substance use treatment.
+This CLE course will provide guidance to counsel for navigating regulatory changes for substance use treatment.
 The panel will examine compliance issues and best practices for entities within the healthcare system that create or receive protected substance use disorder information, including Part 2 programs, hospitals and other healthcare providers, as well as health information organizations and other entities involved in data integration and exchange.

 - Applicability of 42 C.F.R.
 Part 2